robert/robert.github.com/_posts/2016-04-09-in-context.md

 "You actually think that?"

 Peter frowned.
 "I know I don’t care about humanity or contributing to it in any other way.
 But yes, this feels special.
 Writing is important.
 It’s not just stringing together sentences that make contextual sense and conform to The Elements of Style.
-When you find the right adjective to complete the sentence "he felt X", the word that no one else has every thought to use in this situation, it’s sublime.
+When you find the right adjective to complete the sentence "he felt X", the word that no one else has every thought to use, it’s sublime.
 Last week I wrote "he felt hazardous" and it was perfect."

 Diedrich steepled his hands over his nose.
 Last year he had found Peter’s notebook of story ideas.
 Or rather, he had found one of Peter’s notebooks of story ideas, with the number fifteen written in the top right corner of the tattered cover.
 He had been pleased to see how many of the entries were based on events from his own life; they looked good on paper.